-Men’s Sober Living
+Gender-Specific Sober Living

-The District Recovery Community ensures that men struggling with drug addiction adopt a life of sobriety.
+The District Recovery Community ensures that men and women struggling with drug addiction adopt a life of sobriety.
 Depression vs stimulant addiction can take a toll on one’s life.
 It requires a community of dedicated people to help one rebuild their lives.
 Aside from the medication-assisted treatment offered to addicts of depressants vs stimulants, other after-care programs are also offered.